sucamchi/CallMeMaybe/README.md

 generated and only number-shaped tokens are allowed, the next character *cannot* be anything else.

-That is how reliability jumps to 100%.

 ### 5. What the SDK is asked for

-Only four public methods are used, and no private attribute is ever
+Only four public methods are used:
-touched:

 | SDK method | Used by | For |
 | --- | --- | --- |